Eleanor of Aquitaine: Family origins and education

-Eleanor was the oldest of three children born to Duke William X of Aquitaine and his wife, Aenor de Châtellerault.
+Eleanor was the oldest of three children born to Duke William X of Aquitaine and his wife, Aénor de Châtellerault.
 Her father was the son of Duke William IX of Aquitaine and Countess Philippa of Toulouse.
 Her mother was the daughter of Viscount Aimery I of Châtellerault and Dangereuse de l'Isle Bouchard.
 Dangereuse was also William IX's longtime mistress, and she and William IX then arranged for their respective children to be married to each other.
-Eleanor had two siblings, Aélith and Aigret.
+Eleanor had two younger siblings, Aélith and Aigret.
 (Note: The existence of an illegitimate half-brother named Joscelin has been discredited.
 Another half-brother, William, has also been claimed without evidence.)

-Eleanor was named for her mother Aenor and baptised as Aliénor from the Latin alia Ænor, which means the other Aenor.
+Eleanor was named for her mother Aénor and baptised as Aliénor from the Latin alia Ænor, which means the other Aénor.
 It became Eléanor in the langues d'oïl of northern France and Eleanor in English, but the exact spelling was never fixed in her lifetime.
 (Note: Suger spells Eleanor's name Aanor, others Alienor, or occasionally Helnienordis.)
+In 1130, Eleanor's brother Aigret and their mother both died.
+With her brother's death, Eleanor became the heir presumptive to her father's domains.

 Little, if anything, is known of Eleanor's education.
-Eleanor's mother died in 1130, when she was only six, and her younger brother also died in that year.
 (Note: Biographers have argued that her father would have wanted her to have a good education, which might have included subjects such as arithmetic, astronomy, history and music as well as domestic skills, sports, riding, hawking, and hunting.)
-The only contemporary record of her education comes from Bertran de Born, the troubadour, who states that she read the poetry of her native tongue.
+The only contemporary record of her education comes from Bertran de Born, a troubadour, who states that she read the poetry of her native tongue.
 Although the language of Bordeaux and Poitiers was Poitevin, a northern French (langue d'oïl) dialect, Eleanor was soon exposed to Occitan (langue d'oc), the southern dialect and language of the poets and courtiers at the ducal court.
 (Note: Biographers have suggested that she would also have been taught to read and speak Latin, and to be acquainted with literature.)
-With the death of her brother, she became the heir presumptive to her father's domains.